-Ben Wheatley proves once again that he is an awful director who has gotten a lot more attention than he deserved
+With this colossal disaster, Ben Wheatley proves again that he is a terrible director who has gotten a lot more attention than he deserved

 Directed by Ben Wheatley.
 Written by Amy Jump.
 Starring Tom Hiddleston, Jeremy Irons, Sienna Miller, Luke Evans, Elisabeth Moss, James Purefoy, Keeley Hawes, Augustus Prew and Peter Ferdinando.

 Once there, Laing meets fellow tenants Charlotte Melville (Sienna Miller), a single mother living with her son, and Richard Wilder (Luke Evans), a documentary filmmaker who lives in a low-level apartment with his pregnant wife Helen (Elisabeth Moss).
-Many other people appear as Laing attend parties thrown by the residents, including Royal’s wife Ann (Keeley Hawes).
+Many other people appear as Laing attends parties thrown by the residents, including Royal’s wife Ann (Keeley Hawes).
 But it doesn’t matter, really.
-It is even pointless to discuss what he does and his relationship with the other tenants when everything that happens and everyone he meets seems completely arbitrary from the get go.
-Things occur as if in a dream and we are left with a strong impression that it is all supposed to be in fact more of a visual experience than anything else.
+It is even pointless to discuss what he does and his relationship with the other tenants, when everything that happens and everyone he meets seems completely arbitrary from the get-go.
+Things occur as if in a dream, and we are left with a strong impression that it is all supposed to be, in fact, more of a visual experience than anything else.

-Wheatley must think of himself as a true artist, shattering a glass of wine on the hood of a car in slow motion before doing the same with a man’s body.
-When he places a reddish sun behind the high-rise with a dissonant music, he makes it seem like the devil’s tower.
-But it is all very obvious, with no recognizable visual style or personality.
-Much like the film’s lack of structure and direction.
+Wheatley must think of himself as a real artist, shattering a glass of wine on the hood of a car in slow motion before doing the same with a man’s body.
+When he places a reddish sun behind the high-rise with dissonant music, he makes it seem like the devil’s tower.
+But it is all very obvious, with no recognizable visual style or personality — much like the film’s lack of structure and direction.
 At some point, I wondered in disbelief if I was really witnessing all that or if I was hallucinating.
-There is a moment when a character physically attacks another saying that not even the Geneva Convention could save him (and if that was supposed to be funny, I cannot say).
+There is a moment when a character physically attacks another one saying that not even the Geneva Convention could save him (and if that was supposed to be funny, I cannot say).
 I feared he was referring to me.

-But if I mention the disjointed structure of High-Rise, what is there to say about a huge gallery of characters who too are more like objects than real people?
-Tom Hiddleston may be talented and gorgeous with his perfect cheekbones and hands (“an excellent specimen”, as Charlotte points out), but he can’t do much with a one-dimensional character who loses his mind for some inscrutable reason.
-When he cries to the sound of Portishead’s rendition of “SOS”, I have absolutely no idea why.
-And all the madness that takes place in the high-rise cannot justify most of his random decisions and why he would refer to himself in the third person when narrating us his story.
+But if I mention the disjointed structure of High-Rise, what is there to say about a huge gallery of characters who too are more like devices than real people?
+Tom Hiddleston may be talented and gorgeous with his perfect cheekbones and hands (“an excellent specimen,” as Charlotte points out), but he can’t do much with a one-dimensional character who loses his mind for some inscrutable reason.
+When he cries to the sound of Portishead’s rendition of SOS, I have absolutely no idea why he does so.
+And all the madness that takes place in the high-rise cannot justify most of his random decisions or why he would refer to himself in the third person when narrating his story to us.
 He is just an empty shell and nothing else.

 Much like all of the other characters.
-About them, we have only glimpses that don’t amount to much, moments conceived as satirical bits.
-Wheatley wants to mock the ridiculous decadence of that society by showing the failing infrastructure, the rotten fruits in the supermarket and how no police appears after someone’s suicide.
+About them, we have only glimpses that don’t amount to much; moments conceived as satirical bits.
+Wheatley wants to mock the ridiculous decadence of that society by showing the failing infrastructure, the rotten fruits in the supermarket and how no police appear after someone’s suicide.
 But the satire is childish and silly.
-Like when we see Helen with a huge pregnant belly smoking a cigarette and watching soap-opera on TV, or the fact that Wilder is a hateful lunatic who tortures women.
+Like when we see Helen with a huge pregnant belly smoking a cigarette and watching a soap opera on TV, or the fact that Wilder is a hateful lunatic who tortures women.
 Is he supposed to be a revolutionary?
 “Possibly the sanest man in the building,” Laing says.
 I beg to differ.

 Most of what we see looks just terribly heavy-handed as far as satire goes.
 A picture of Che Guevara on a wall is obvious in its implications.
-We see the high-society snobs dancing like crazies to Bach while Laing is having sex with his face covered in paint.
-Wheatley must think that is artsy.
+We see the high-society snobs dancing like crazies to Johann Sebastian Bach while Laing is having sex with his face covered in paint.
+Artsy, I suppose.
 Not to mention a bizarre scene of murder seen through a kaleidoscope.
-All filmed with a self-importance that is present even in Mansell’s operatic score.
+All filmed with a self-importance present even in Mansell’s operatic score.